IT Outsourcing Readiness Assessment: Quick Checklist

 The needed scope of process alignments.
 In particular, look into your current policies and standard operational, communication, and knowledge sharing procedures.
 What should you do to keep the outsourced team on the same page with in-house people?

-Setting up and mirroring your SDLC (software development life cycle) at the vendor’s side is one of the key priorities if you are going with staff augmentation or managed team service model.
+Setting up and mirroring your SDLC (software development life cycle) at the vendor’s side is one of the key priorities if you are going with Staff Augmentation or Dedicated Team service model.
 Doing so will help everyone move at the same pace and work on joint goals.

 Three different scenarios are possible here: